AgoraIO/FaceUnityLegacy/Agora-Video-With-FaceUnity-iOS/README.md

      return @"Your App ID";
 }
 ```
-Next, download the **Agora Video SDK** from [Agora.io SDK](https://www.agora.io/en/download/).
-Unzip the downloaded SDK package and copy the "libs/AgoraRtcEngineKit.framework" to the "AgoraWithFaceunity" folder.

 Contact [Faceunity](http://www.faceunity.com)  to get the certificate file replace the "authpack.h" file in the "/AgoraWithFaceunity/Faceunity" folder of this project.